jnleyva816/Job-Application-Tracker-Docs/docs/API-Reference/user-profile-api.md

 sidebar_position: 2
 ---

-# JobTracker User Profile Controller Documentation
+# User Profile API Reference

 This document provides information on how to use the User Profile API endpoints of the JobTracker backend.